-Essays and Continuous Assessment (CA)
+Continuous Assessment (CA)

-1. Requirement: You are required to complete a number of pieces of work as part of your course assessments across the different modules.
-For modules PS250-255, continuous assessment will take the form of either an essay or Multiple Choice Questionnaire (MCQ).
-Further information pertaining to the continuous assessment requirements for each module will be provided by your lecturer and also on the relevant Moodle page.

-2. Essay and practical report deadlines: These are listed in the tables below, or as notified by your lecturer.
-On the day of the deadline, which is Wednesday for Year 2, assignments should be submitted via Moodle before 5pm.
+- 1. Requirement: You are required to complete a number of pieces of work as part of your course assessments across the different modules.
+For modules PS250-255, continuous assessment will take the form of either a written assignment or one or more Multiple Choice Questionnaires (MCQ).
+Further information pertaining to the continuous assessment requirements for each module will be provided by your lecturer and also on the relevant Moodle page. - 2.
+Written assignment and practical report deadlines: These are listed in the tables on page 24-25, or as notified by your lecturer.
+On the day of the deadline, assignments should be submitted via Moodle before 5pm.
 The dates given represent the final day on which assignments can be submitted without incurring a lateness penalty.
 You may submit assignments at any time before the deadline; you should manage your time accordingly.